Last updated on May 31st, 2018 at 04:20 pm

 8:30 – 9:30 AM

-Upon arrival in Puerto Villamil, you will be greeted by beautiful turquoise-blue waters, so welcoming that you will be tempted to jump right in the water.
-But first you will want to check into your hotel room at the Iguana Crossing Hotel.
-This 5 star boutique hotel offers ocean views and easy access to the beach.
+Start you’re 24 hour trip to Isabela Island off in Puerto Villamil.
+Upon arrival, you will be greeted by beautiful turquoise-blue waters, so welcoming that you will be tempted to jump right into the water.
+But first, you will want to check into your hotel room at the Iguana Crossing Hotel.
+This 5-star boutique hotel offers ocean views and easy access to the beach.
 You will fall in love with the outdoor lounge area complete with an infinity pool that overlooks the Pacific Ocean.

 10:00 AM – 3:00 PM